 This can help to avoid burnout and resentment among siblings who may feel that they are carrying too much of the caregiving load.

-3. Splitting up responsibilities
+3. Splitting up responsibilities can help with caregiving for aging parents

 Distributing responsibilities can also help to ease the burden of caring for elderly parents.

-Siblings can work together to identify tasks that each is willing and able to take on, such as scheduling doctor’s appointments, managing finances, or providing transportation.
+Siblings can work together to identify tasks that each is willing and able to take on, such as scheduling doctors’ appointments, managing finances, or providing transportation.

-4. Don’t forget self care
+4. Don’t forget self-care for caregivers

 Recommended for you: